Saara Rawn MD/PhD, Raj Carmona MBBS FRCPC

 SIDE EFFECTS AND ADVERSE REACTIONS

-Very rarely, Stevens-Johnson syndrome/toxic epidermal necrolysis can occur.
-Very rarely, the skin and mucosa can change to a black-blue color in a process called dyschromia.
+- Very rarely, Stevens-Johnson syndrome/toxic epidermal necrolysis can occur.
+Very rarely, the skin and mucosa can change to a black-blue colour in a process called dyschromia.
 Hydroxychloroquine can also exacerbate psoriasis.

 PREGNANCY AND LACTATION